Hours and Location

 The Food and Nutrition program(FaN) provides special diet boxes each month to individuals on specially prescribed diets (such as medically fragile, diabetes, etc.) who cannot qualify for other programs.

-The Backpack Program (BPP) provides individually packaged, kid-friendly foods in nondescript backpacks to area Elementary School Food Pantries.
+The Meals For Kids Backpack Program provides individually packaged, kid-friendly foods in nondescript backpacks to area Elementary School Food Pantries.
 School personnel determine children at risk for returning home to empty pantries and send the food home with information on family assistance programs.

 ECHO Volunteer and Work Programs: